fredbradley/topdesk/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/fredbradley/topdesk.svg?style=flat-square)](https://packagist.org/packages/fredbradley/topdesk)
 ![StyleCI Status](https://github.styleci.io/repos/270444651/shield)

-Primarily a Service Provider for Laravel, but this package can be used on any PHP script.
-It connects with a TOPdesk instance with API permissions.
-It uses [Innovaat's](https://github.com/innovaat/topdesk-php) package as a basis.

-## Early Adoptors Beware
-This is intended as a wrapper for the Laravel Ecosystem for a 3rd party product TOPdesk.
-As such in version 2 we shall be rapidly changing the responses to deliver a resource response more native to Laravel, rather than the flat Guzzle output.
+This is a TOPdesk API wrapper for Laravel.
+Using Laravel's HTTP Facade.
+Please check out the [Version 1 releases](https://github.com/fredbradley/topdesk/tree/v1.2.15) if you do not use Laravel, or the original package from [Innovaat](https://github.com/innovaat/topdesk-php).

 ## Minimum Requirements
-- PHP 7.2 or higher
+- PHP 8.0 or higher

 ## Installation